-This page by Phantom Play has been expired, like the whole site, but I decided to “resurrect” it wishing for the one time owner to find it agreeable.
+This page by Phantom Play has expired, like the whole site, but I decided to “resurrect” it wishing for the one-time owner to find it agreeable.
 So Phantom, wherever you are, thanks for having dared to put in clear words something which had been, perhaps not concealed, but surely dissembled.

-What I shall put in clear words here are just Phantom’s researches, along with some comments of mine.
-Pay attention, since alchemical works may turn to be less canonical than all the exhausting medieval proceedings we are used to read.
+What I shall put in clear words here is just Phantom’s research, along with some comments of mine.
+Pay attention, since alchemical works may turn out to be less canonical than all the exhausting medieval proceedings we are used to reading.

-Essentially, in Alchemy, we need two things: to gather the more Secret Fire we can and to raise, or sublime/volatilize, mineral salts ( because in there we have a huge amount of Secret Fire).
-The first being an alchemical operation, the second a chemical one.
-Sometimes the two operations can be somewhat reunified if we succeed in discover a volatile substance also acceptably rich in Secret Fire.
-And that’s may happen if the substance has long been exposed to the astronomical sun and moon, or belonged to some particularly “pure” animals.
+In Alchemy, we need two things: to gather the more Secret Fire we can and to raise, or sublime/volatilize, mineral salts ( because in there, we have a huge amount of Secret Fire).
+The first is an alchemical operation, and the second is a chemical one.
+Sometimes the two operations can be somewhat reunified if we discover a volatile substance also acceptably rich in Secret Fire.
+And that may happen if the substance has long been exposed to the astronomical sun and moon or belonged to some particularly “pure” animals.

 Phantom Play: “Crude benzoin can be purified by two different means.
-The crude resin can be distilled in a retort with lime or iron oxide to remove hydrocyanic acid or the resin can be dissolved in alcohol/spirit of wine and precipitated in water.
+The crude resin can be distilled in a retort with lime or iron oxide to remove hydrocyanic acid.
+The resin can be dissolved in the alcohol/spirit of wine and precipitated in water.

-I don’t know anything about Elephant’s Milk, but I can assure you that Virgin’s Milk is our Mercurius out of salts putrefaction and several sublimations, so nothing to do with benzoin solutions.
-Anyway take notice of the double solubility in alcohol and water.
+I don’t know anything about Elephant’s Milk.
+Still, In many treatises, the alchemists called Virgin’s Milk our Mercurius out of salt from putrefaction and several sublimations, so nothing to do with benzoin solutions.
+Anyway, take notice of the double solubility in alcohol and water.

-“Benzoin, C 14 H12 O2, is polymeric modification of benzoic aldehyde.
-It was used as a medicine for chronic diseases of the lung, as an ingredient in perfumery, and an incense in the Roman Catholic and Ritualist Churches.
+“Benzoin, C 14 H12 O2, is a polymeric modification of benzoic aldehyde.
+It was used as a medicine for chronic lung diseases, as an ingredient in perfumery, and as incense in the Roman Catholic and Ritualist Churches.

-The distillation of benzoin is described by Blaise de Vigenere in his Tracte du Feu et du Sel, Treatise on Fire and Salt (1608).
+Blaise de Vigenere describes the distillation of benzoin in his Tracte du Feu et du Sel, Treatise on Fire and Salt (1608).
 Benzoin is digested for a few days in Aqua vitae and then distilled.
-During the distillation there is an appearance of little aiguilles and filaments which have to be removed from the neck of the distilling vessel.
+During the distillation, little aiguilles and filaments appear, which have to be removed from the neck of the distilling vessel.
 This substance is benzoic acid.
-A hyacinth colored oil also distills.
-“It whitens Copper, quickens Gold, and put in decoction of Lignum vite , doth admirable effects, as also Tartar, which contained much quick-silver.”
-Benzoic acid (Flowers of Benjamin or Flowers of Benzoin) is obtained in large quantity from the distillation of Gum Benzoin.
+A hyacinth-colored oil also distills.
+“It whitens Copper, quickens Gold, and put in a decoction of Lignum vitae, doth admirable effects, as also Tartar, which contained much quick-silver.”
+Benzoic acid (Flowers of Benjamin or Flowers of Benzoin) is obtained in large quantities from the distillation of Gum Benzoin.

-Benzoic acid sublimes very easily and has been used as “parlor trick” by having it snow in a room.
-A small quantity of benzoic acid is place on a stove where it sublimes and condenses in the air as snowflakes.
+Benzoic acid sublimes very easily and has been used as a “parlor trick” by having it snow in a room.
+A small quantity of benzoic acid is placed on a stove, where it sublimes and condenses in the air as snowflakes.